A UN fit for purpose

 At present, meetings under the Arria formula are too often attended only by junior officials, whose reports can easily be ignored.
 In future, we call on the heads of the delegations of all countries serving on the Security Council, including the permanent members, to attend all meetings held under this formula in person.
 Members of the Council must use such meetings to ensure that their decisions are informed by full and clear knowledge of the conditions in the country or region concerned, and of the views of those most directly affected.

 At the United Nations, it is the Secretary-General who has to uphold the interests and aspirations of all the world’s peoples.
 This role requires leadership of the highest calibre.
-Yet for 70 years the holder of this post has effectively been chosen by the five permanent members of the Security Council, who negotiate among themselves in almost total secrecy.
-The rest of the world is told little about the process by which candidates are identified, let alone the criteria by which they are judged.
-This barely follows the letter, and certainly not the spirit, of the UN Charter, which says the Secretary-General should be appointed by the General Assembly, and only on the recommendation of the Security Council.
+Yet until 2016, the holder of this post had effectively been chosen by the five permanent members of the Security Council, who negotiated among themselves in almost total secrecy.
+The rest of the world was told little about the process by which candidates were identified, let alone the criteria by which they were judged.
+This barely followed the letter, and certainly not the spirit, of the UN Charter, which says the Secretary-General should be appointed by the General Assembly, and only on the recommendation of the Security Council.

-To remedy this, we call on the General Assembly to insist that the Security Council recommend more than one candidate for appointment as the Secretary-General of the United Nations, after a timely, equitable and transparent search for the best qualified candidates, irrespective of gender or regional origin.
+To remedy this, in February 2015 we called on the General Assembly to insist that the Security Council recommend more than one candidate for appointment as the Secretary-General of the United Nations, after a timely, equitable and transparent search for the best qualified candidates, irrespective of gender or regional origin.

-We suggest that the next Secretary-General be appointed for a single, non-renewable term of seven years, in order to strengthen his or her independence and avoid the perception that he or she is guided by electoral concerns.
-She or he must not be under pressure, either before or after being appointed, to give posts in the Secretariat to people of any particular nationality in return for political support, since this is clearly contrary to the spirit of the Charter.
-This new process should be adopted without delay, so that the United Nations can make full use of it to choose the best person to assume the post in January 2017.
+We suggested that the next Secretary-General be appointed for a single, non-renewable term of seven years, in order to strengthen his or her independence and avoid the perception that he or she was guided by electoral concerns.
+We also emphasised that Secretaries-General should never be under pressure, either before or after being appointed, to give posts in the Secretariat to people of any particular nationality in return for political support, since this is clearly contrary to the spirit of the Charter.